s00d/vue3-migrate/README.md

-# Vue.js Code Refactoring Tool
+# Vue.js Code Migration Tool

 This is a command-line tool that utilizes ChatGPT to automatically refactor Vue.js code from version 2 to version 3.
 It helps developers migrate their code by transforming it to use Typescript with the Composition API.